ecmerkle/cog_adapt/README.md

 3. While still in R, run `source("compile.R")`

 Step 3 will take a long time because it is running multiple Bayesian models.
 To run individual models or parts of the analysis, see the individual targets inside `_targets.R`.

-And code for figures and summaries are included in the file `summaries_figures.R`.
+4. Once Step 3 completes, figures and other results from the paper can be obtained from the code in `replication_code.R`.